 How important is living in London to you?

 Some people become so used to living in London that they become blind to the possibilities of living elsewhere in the UK.
-Just moving a few miles outside the capital can often be the difference between a lifetime of renting and getting your foot on the first rung of the property ladder.
+However, just moving a few miles outside the capital can often be the difference between a lifetime of renting and getting your foot on the first rung of the property ladder.
 Moving to a commuter town such as Reading could mean you get a lot more for your money.

 Can you afford to wait to buy a house in London?

 The need to buy a house in London may take priority over everything else.
 If your job or private life requires that you live in the capital, waiting around to see what happens in the local housing market could mean you end up paying a higher price.
 A recent article on the Thisismoney website revealed that house prices in London rose by 2.7 per cent in August 2014 alone.
 According to the same report, the average cost of a home in the capital was £467,000 in August, which meant homeowners saw the market value of their property rise by an eye-watering £12,279 in just one month.
 Gambling on the market cooling in the next few months may be the best idea, but it could mean you end up paying more for your home if it doesn’t go your way.